 While PSG are the biggest show in town, it isn’t the only show.
 Paris FC play in the lower leagues of French football.
 Many football fans see them as the original club from Paris.
 They play at the Stade Sebastien Charlety, which was built in 1938 and has a capacity of 20,000.

-The Parc des Princes has four sections, the Nord, Est, Sud, and Ouest.
+The Parc des Princes has four sections: the Nord, Est, Sud, and Ouest.
 Away fans are located in the northwest corner of the Parc des Princes, between the Tribune Auteuil and the Presidential Stand.

 The away end is often referred to as one of the best in Europe by rival fans, with the views of the pitch exceptional.
-There is a net cast on either side of the fans, which segregates them from the home fans, while there is only one bar and food place in the section.
+There is a net cast on either side of the fans, which segregates them from the home fans, while there is only one bar and a food place in the section.

-The metro is the best option for getting to the Parc des Princes, as it is extremely quick and relatively cheap on the pocket.
 For those heading from the city centre, line 9 will take fans to the Parc des Princes without any issues.
 This line will lead to the Porte de Saint-Cloud, which is only five minutes away when walking from the stadium.

 If you happen to take line 10, the station to get off would be Porte d’Auteuil or the South Bank of Paris – 10 minutes away from the ground on a walk.

-The public transport is also well covered, with a lot of buses running to the stadium.
-The best options would be on buses 22, 62, and 72.
 All these buses would stop at the Porte de Saint-Cloud station, while one can get off at the Porte d’Auteuil by using buses 52 and 32.
 All these options have been very easy to catch, and you may also get a ride along with hardcore PSG ultras when taking the walk from the metro station.

 Parc des Princes stadium tour: How to visit PSG’s ground

-There are stadium tours organised by PSG regularly.
-The duration of a stadium tour lasts for just over an hour.
-It will provide access to stadium areas not usually seen, such as the conference room, trophy wall, changing room, and more.
 Due to the limited number of individuals admitted to a specific tour, booking the dates in advance is better.
 Each tour will cost €25, and audio/video guides are available.
 The tour is also available in German, Italian, Arabic, and more languages.
 The children's/seniors' rate is €15.

 Parc des Princes tickets: How to watch a PSG game